mancsedmon29/Web-Development-Projects/README.md

 The modal's visibility is likely controlled by CSS styles, with the "show" class likely having styles that make it visible when applied.

-Go back to CSS and add another selector and update the `.game-modal` as well:
+Go back to CSS add another selector and update the `.game-modal` as well:

 ```
 .game-modal {